shelbywilson/field-of-flowers/README.md

 ## Sorting

-Sorting is hierarchical based on selected attributes.
-Attributes are compared in order until a difference is found.
+Sorting is hierarchical based on selected attributes and sort direction.
+Attributes are compared in order until a difference between flowers is found.
 Use slider to rescale field.

 ## Layouts